-At the Committee of the Whole last week, Council voted to terminate its existing sublease agreement with Tenacity Marina and seek a new operator for Picton Harbour.
+Council voted to terminate its existing sublease agreement with Tenacity Marina Corporation and seek a new operator for the Picton Marina at the Committee of the Whole last week.

-“There were complaints were all summer long,” said Mr. Gilmour.
+“There were complaints all summer long,” said Mr. Gilmour.

-Councillor Phil St-Jean noted that CJ Thompson of Tenacity Capital had “a late breaking request” for another conversation about the issues at hand before the move to end his contract came before the Committee.
+Councillor Phil St-Jean noted that Tenacity’s CJ Thompson had “a late breaking request” for another conversation about the issues at hand before the move to end his contract came before the Committee.

 “Should we be doing this in all fairness to all parties?” he asked.